 Jobseeker's Allowance

-You cannot apply for income-based JSA any more.
-If you are currently getting income-based JSA, you will keep getting payments while you are eligible until your claim ends.
+You can apply for 'new style' Jobseeker’s Allowance when you're unemployed and have paid enough National Insurance (NI) contributions.
+You can no longer apply for income-based Jobseeker’s Allowance.
+If you're currently getting income-based Jobseeker's Allowance, you will keep getting payments while you're eligible until your claim ends.

 Income-based Jobseeker's Allowance

-Universal Credit has replaced any new applications to income-based Jobseeker’s Allowance (JSA).
+Universal Credit has replaced any new applications to income-based Jobseeker’s Allowance.

-If you're getting income-based JSA, you will continue to do so until your eligibility ends or your circumstances change.
+If you are getting income-based Jobseeker's Allowance, you will continue to do so until your eligibility ends or your circumstances change.

-You need to take reasonable steps to look for work while getting Income-Based JSA.
+You need to take reasonable steps to look for work while getting income-based Jobseeker's Allowance.

 You must go to regular meetings with your work coach in your local Jobs and Benefits office.